List of Power Rangers Ninja Steel characters: Cosmo Royale

-Cosmo Royale is the energetic alien game show host of "Galaxy Warriors" who commentates on the fights that are seen on "Galaxy Warriors".
+Cosmo Royale (voiced by Campbell Cooley)is the ringmaster-themed game show host of "Galaxy Warriors" who commentates on the fights that are seen on "Galaxy Warriors".

-Outside of unleashing the Buzzcams to record the fights from his top hat, making comments about the fights, and keeping an eye on the ratings, Cosmo Royale is responsible for operating the unidentified Stage Machine where the blue button activates the Gigantify Ray that would be used on a defeated contestant and the red button unleashes a Skullgator.
+Outside of unleashing Buzzcams to record the fights from his top hat, making comments about the fights, and keeping an eye on the ratings, Cosmo Royale is responsible for operating the unidentified Stage Machine where the blue button activates the Gigantify Ray that would be used on a defeated contestant and the red button unleashes a Skullgator.
 The yellow button is revealed to send someone to Earth.
 Which button Cosmo Royale pushes upon the contestant's defeat depends on the unanimous vote of the Warrior Dome's audience.

 Cosmo Royale once used a trap in the form of the board game "Grave Robber" as seen in the titular episode in order to make the Rangers fight for their lives against defeated "Galaxy Warrior" contestants like Trapsaw, Hacktrack, Slogre, Spinferno, and two Skullgators as part of the Halloween episode of Galaxy Warriors.
 When Levi joined the fight against the Skullgators, Cosmo's plot was thwarted when Levi threw the board game's hourglass up into the sky as the Rangers destroyed it.

-In "Galvanax Rises," Victor and Monty nearly trick Cosmo Royale into sending them off the ship while disguised as Kudabots.
-Though Cosmo Royale figured them out when he remembered that Kudabots can't talk as he and Madame Odius unleash the Bashers on them.
-Cosmo Royale was disgusted when the space slop Monty ate caused him to fart a lot enabling Victor and Monty to hit the yellow button on Cosmo Royale's stage machine to teleport them off the ship.
-When the Ninja Steel meteor struck Galvanax' ship and sent it far into space, Cosmo Royale survived the meteor strike and then went to work for Madame Odius.
+In "Galvanax Rises", Victor and Monty nearly trick Cosmo Royale into sending them off the ship while disguised as Kudabots.
+He eventually figured them out when he remembered that Kudabots can't talk as he and Madame Odius unleash the Basherbots on them.
+Cosmo Royale was disgusted when the space slop Monty ate caused him to fart a lot, enabling Victor and Monty to hit the yellow button on Cosmo Royale's stage machine to teleport off the ship.
+When the Ninja Steel meteor struck Galvanax' ship and sent it far into space, Cosmo Royale survived the meteor strike and then went to work for Odius.

-Cosmo Royale and Odius later encountered Sledge and Wrench who emerged from a wormhole from the "Dino Charge" reality and wanted the Ninja Super Steel Meteor in the Warrior Dome's ship.
+Cosmo Royale and Odius later encountered Sledge and Wrench, who emerged from a wormhole from the "Dino Charge" reality and wanted the Ninja Super Steel Meteor stuck to the Warrior Dome.
 In exchange for the Ninja Super Steel Meteor, Sledge will repair the ship.
-After that was done, Madame Odius plans to have Cosmo Royale begin the new season of Galaxy Warriors.
+After that was done, Odius plans to have Cosmo Royale begin the new season of Galaxy Warriors.

-During the Rangers' final battle with Madame Odius in "Reaching the Nexus", Cosmo Royale and Badonna were struck by explosive balls thrown by Victor and Monty which sent the Warrior Dome ship into outer space.
+During the Rangers' final battle with Odius in "Reaching the Nexus", Cosmo Royale and Badonna were struck by explosive balls thrown by Victor and Monty which sent the Warrior Dome ship into outer space.

-Cosmo Royale is voiced by Campbell Cooley.